Ian’s Latest Books

 Progress on Volume 2 of Bravo Zulu

-The manuscript for Volume 2 of Bravo Zulu, containing the stories behind honours and awards to Australian naval people from 1975 to December 2014, is in an advanced state of preparation.
+The manuscript for Volume 2 of Bravo Zulu, containing the stories behind honours and awards to Australian naval people from 1975 to December 2014, was submitted to the publisher on 9 October, bringing to a conclusion more than eight years of hard work.
 While retaining the broad layout of Volume 1, it is quite a different book because, in many cases, the BZ team had access to recipients or their families on which to build the stories rather than being obliged to rely on official records.
-It is also bigger than Volume 1, which creates a publication challenge.
-(No, not how to build trolley wheels and a handle into the spine, but how to get more words between two covers).
-The team and the publisher are close to agreement on how this will be done.
+It is also bigger than Volume 1, creating a publication challenge, which has taken most of 2017 to resolve.
+Maps and images have now been selected and are being sourced, so the process of turning the manuscript into a book will commence later in October 2017.
+To fund its publication, a ‘special offer’ for advanced orders will be launched as soon as costs and prices are firmed up.

 There is growing confidence that a release of Volume 2 by the end of 2017 is feasible, but this will not happen unless we are in a position to pay for the process.
 A ‘special offer’ to raise funding from those who would like to lodge advance orders for the book will probably be floated around mid-year.